Bushfires are naturally occurring events in the bushland around Sydney.

 If you are concerned about bushland vegetation adjoining your home, please contact Council's Bushland Management Coordinator on 9936 8224 for assistance.

-North Sydney Council, in cooperation with the NSW Fire Brigades and the Manly, Mosman, and North Sydney Bushfire Management Committee, will be implementing controlled hazard reduction burns in several North Sydney Council bushland reserves during the period July 2014 to June 2015.
+North Sydney Council, in cooperation with the NSW Fire Brigades and the Mosman, North Sydney, Willoughby Bushfire Management Committee, plans to implement controlled hazard reduction burns in several North Sydney Council bushland reserves during the period July 2017 to June 2018.

-The burns have been approved under the region's Bushfire Hazard Reduction Program 2014/15 and will be carried out jointly by NSW Fire & Rescue and Council's Bushland Management Staff.
+The burns are approved under the region's Bushfire Hazard Reduction Program 2017/18 and are carried out jointly by NSW Fire & Rescue and Council's Bushland Management Team.